 Straight from you

-We collect most personal information directly from you via the member login of our website – for example, when joining SDA as a member online, or registering for an education course or event or SDA newsletters.
+We collect most personal information directly from you via the member login of our website – for example, when joining SDA as a member online, or registering for an education course or event – or when subscribing to receive SDA marketing.
 We can also collect information by email, telephone, hard copy forms (surveys, registration forms) and in person.

 From online activity